Therapy for Childhood Depression, Anxiety & Behavioral Problems

 All children experience worry and sadness from time to time.
 However, if your child is irritable and sad or cries for no apparent reason, or consistently prefers to be alone rather than with others, it’s time to get help.

-360 Pediatric Psychology provides referrals to evidence-based Cognitive Behavioral Therapy (CBT) and Interpersonal Therapy for depression and anxiety.
+360 Pediatric Psychology provides evidence-based Cognitive Behavioral Therapy (CBT) and Interpersonal Therapy for depression and anxiety.
 Both of these therapies can be effective in treating common symptoms and underlying causes of depression and anxiety.

 Depression is so common that by the time children reach adulthood 1 in 10 will have experienced some level of anxiety/depression.
 Research suggests that anxiety/depression is caused by a combination of genetic, biological, environmental and psychological factors.
 The following situations or conditions may trigger or contribute to depression: